CoreCivic: History

-In 2012, CCA sent a letter to prison officials in 48 states, offering to buy prisons from these states in exchange for a 20-year management contract with a guaranteed occupancy rate of 90%.
-Many community organizations have criticized the proposals, arguing that the contractual obligations of states to fill the prisons to 90% occupancy are poor public policy, creating an incentive to criminalize behavior and lengthen sentences in order to keep the prisons filled.
-They believe that these contractual clauses end up costing taxpayers more than state-run prisons would and add to over-incarceration.
-In April 2012, To the Point produced a program about the American Legislative Exchange Council (ALEC) which was broadcast on NPR stations.
+In 2021, President Biden ordered the Justice Department not to renew contracts with private prison companies, such as CoreCivic and GeoGroup.

+In 2025, President Trump reversed former President Biden's executive order banning Department of Justice contracts with private prisons.

 Employment issues

 In 2002 CCA agreed to pay more than $152,000 in back wages to 96 Oklahoma women denied employment because of gender discrimination.
 A U.S. Department of Labor audit showed women applicants, who were equally or better qualified than men hired, were rejected.

 In 2008 CCA was ranked as one of the 100 best corporate citizens by Corporate Responsibility Officer magazine.
 The national military magazine GI Jobs highlighted CCA as a solid employer for veterans.
 In 2010 it ranked CCA as one of the "Top 50 Military Friendly Jobs."

 But in 2010, a Muskogee, Oklahoma federal court jury found CCA guilty of violating the employment rights of a shift supervisor by terminating his job when he was deployed to Iraq.
 It determined that CCA should pay about $53,000 in damages for violation of the Uniformed Services Employment and Re-employment Rights Act.